Mahendra of Nepal: Information and communication development

 The telephone service in the country was initially, exclusively aimed for use in the Palaces of feudal Rana rulers.
 However, since the day of coronation of King Mahendra, the first distribution of telephone line was made available to the general public.
 Beginning in 1959, with support from USAID, Nepal developed 1,000 telephone lines in the capital.
 It also established its first public exchange in 1962 and converted its manual exchange into the country's first automatic telephone exchange within 1964.
-In 1961 (2018 BS) Rastriya Samachar Samiti commonly abbreviated as RSS, was established under the Rastriya Samachar Samiti Act, 2019 BS, with a view to facilitate news for newspapers and broadcasting media.
+In 1961 Rastriya Samachar Samiti commonly abbreviated as RSS, was established under the Rastriya Samachar Samiti Act with a view to facilitate news for newspapers and broadcasting media.
 It is still one of the major source of news and photos in the nation.
 Understanding the value of newspaper in spreading knowledge and information, he modernized Gorkhapatra and converted it from weekly newspaper it to a daily newspaper in 1961.
-Similarly, to address the English language influence and increment of foreign tourists, The Rising Nepal was established on 16 December 1965 (1 Poush 2022 BS) by the then Panchayat Government.
-In 1971, Nepal received its first telex service.
+Similarly, to address the English language influence and increment of foreign tourists, The Rising Nepal was established on 16 December 1965 by the then Panchayat Government.
+In 1971 Nepal received its first telex service.
 He increased tower infrastructures so that Radio Nepal could reach all corners of the country.